desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 ## Handling property changes using observers {#observers-properties}

-With the help of an {@link Observer} instance, you can handle _property changes_ of a managed object.
-In the observer, you can either handle all property changes in a single method, or handle each property change individually — either synchronously or asynchronously.
+With the help of an {@link Observer} instance, you can also handle _property changes_ of a managed object.

-Each property is observed individually.
 Under the hood, this adds a property _getter_ and _setter_ for each observed property, the same way bindings are implemented.
 This allows the observer to intercept changes.

 > **Observed properties and maintainability**
 >